phatt-23/np2/README.md

 ## TODO

+- [ ] - implement for each problem (3SAT, 3CG, HCYCLE, HCIRCUIT, TSP, SSP) its page where the user can enter an instance and solve it, show the result (certificate or say its onsolvable)
+- [ ] - add intersteps for 3sat to 3cg, add clause gadgets one by one, not all at once
 - [ ] - decide on the final UI layout
 - [ ] - style the components
 - [ ] - rename asString() to format() as it is formatting the problem instance to a format that the editor accepts, now it's confusing because problem instances have toSerializedString()